DBJDBJ/dbj_fixedstring/readme.md

 }
 ```

-- Idea was to re-use the std::string_view  interface and implement it so that the char array referenced can be mutated
+- Idea was to re-use the std::string_view  interface and implement it with added ability to muatate the char array referenced
     - thus there is no new interface to learn and get accustomed to
       - and make bugs while doing it
     - all you can do with `std::string_view` you can do with `dbj::fixed_string`
+      - but not much more
 - Autoslab is delivered by [dbj_collector](dbj_collector.h)
   - char block of required size, is allocated on heap and auto-freed at application exit.
-    - clang/gcc destructor attribute is used `__attribute__((destructor))`
+    - to achieve that, clang/gcc destructor attribute is used `__attribute__((destructor))`
-    - dbj_collector is used through one call
+    - `dbj_collector` is used through one single call
 ```cpp
 // freed on app exit
 return type((char *)dbj_collector_alloc(size_));